Auditor’s consideration of ability to continue as a going concern

 FINANCIAL REPORTING INSIGHTS |

-- The proposed SAS would amend AU-C 930, Interim Financial Information, to require performing review procedures to address the situations when the applicable financial reporting framework includes requirements for management to evaluate the entity’s ability to continue as a going concern for a reasonable period of time in preparing interim financial information.
-The proposed amendments to AU-C 930 also reflect a new requirement for the auditor to include an emphasis-of-matter paragraph in the auditor’s report when certain conditions or events exist related to substantial doubt about an entity’s ability to continue as a going concern.
+- The SAS amends AU-C 930, Interim Financial Information, to require performing review procedures to address the situations when the applicable financial reporting framework includes requirements for management to evaluate the entity’s ability to continue as a going concern for a reasonable period of time in preparing interim financial information.
+The amendments also reflect a new requirement for the auditor to include an emphasis-of-matter paragraph in the review report when certain conditions or events exist related to substantial doubt about an entity’s ability to continue as a going concern.

-If adopted, the proposed SAS would be effective for audits of nonissuer financial statements for periods ending on or after December 15, 2017 and for interim periods beginning thereafter.
-The proposed SAS is available for comment until September 5, 2016.
+The SAS is effective for audits of nonissuer financial statements for periods ending on or after December 15, 2017 and reviews of interim financial information for interim periods beginning after fiscal years ending on or after December 15, 2017.